Eric-Lingren/oanda_v20_platform_public/readme.md

         self.token = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 ```
 * added config.ini file to hold standard args
+* changed the name of setup folder to config so it does not clash with setup.py file
 * changed the class inheritance so the kwargs can be passed straight to the bot instance
 * changed the class inheritance so subclasses are nolonger called in the parent class
 * added import statements to the the strategies ```__init__.py``` to make bot import simpler
 * changed the logging to update a file and report to the console
 * added a datestamp to the log filenames
 * added requirements.txt for local environment setup
+* directory structure changed for pytest setup

 # Oanda v20 Platform - Public Version - Readme from upstream remote